xicato/xig-documentation/api_doc.md

   ```
     curl 'http://<gateway>:8000/device/getconfig/Unsecured/111'
   ```
-  gets the communication configuration for device 111.
+  gets the communication configuration for device 111 on an unsecured network.
 * **Notes:**

   Current as of 2018-4-11.